tensorflow/community/rfcs/20200113-tf-data-service.md

 void ProcessDataset(int dataset_id, int iteration_id, list<int> iterator_ids);
 ```

-#### Visitation Guarantees
+#### Visitation Guarantee

-When iterating over a dataset, the tf.data service will process all input data
+When iterating over a deterministic dataset, the tf.data service will process
-at least once, even in the presence of master or worker failures.
-If there are
+all input data exactly once, even in the presence of master or worker failures.
-no failures, all input data will be processed exactly once.

-With determinstic execution enabled, the tf.data service provides an
-exactly-once visitation guarantee even in the face of master or worker failures.
+We achieve exactly-once by having consumers keep track of their index within
+each task, and having restored tasks skip elements to reach the requested index.
+For the skipping to give exactly-once semantics, the dataset must produce
+outputs deterministically.

+If the dataset is not deterministic, the user can choose either at-least-once or
+a close-to-exactly-once visitation guarantee.
+We can achieve
+close-to-exactly-once by using the same skipping technique that we use to
+achieve exactly-once for deterministic datasets.
+If users prefer an
+at-least-once guarantee, we can instead start restored tasks from their latest
+checkpoint.

+In some cases, we can provide an exactly-once visitation guarantee to
+non-deterministic pipelines.
+If input workers are brought down gracefully, they
+can first write checkpoints of their tasks.
+This way, tasks can begin exactly
+where they left off.

 #### Determinism